 Most heel pain can be prevented by correcting any imbalances you have in your gait and wearing the right shoes for your activities.
 But sometimes, even when you do everything right, your foot gets injured, a tendon becomes inflamed or spurs develop in your heels.
 As a result, you end up with debilitating heel pain.
-By visiting your New Jersey podiatry practice at the first sign of heel pain, you can alleviate most major issues and keep up with your regular activities.
+By visiting our Premier Podiatry office at the first sign of heel pain, you can alleviate most major issues and keep up with your regular activities.
 So don’t hesitate to visit Premier Podiatry; you’ll save yourself from continuing pain and even potential disability.

 Heel pain doesn’t usually signal that you have a serious medical condition, but pain in the back of your heel or at the bottom of your heel puts a real damper on your quality of life.
 Walking, running and any kind of exercise becomes much more difficult.
 If your shoes don’t fit right, every time you step on your foot, you exacerbate the discomfort.

-You don’t have to live with foot pain of any kind when a foot doctor New Jersey Dr. Velimir Petkov is a well-respected podiatrist with extensive training and experience treating heel and foot pain.
+You don’t have to live with foot pain of any kind when a foot doctor Dr. Velimir Petkov is a well-respected podiatrist with extensive training and experience treating heel and foot pain.
 While you may just need a home care regimen to find some heel pain relief, Dr. Petkov’s clear diagnosis and professional advice give you peace of mind as he ensures you get the best heel pain treatment.

 The most common condition that causes the bottom of heel pain is plantar fasciitis.
 In this ailment, the major fasciitis ligament on the bottom of your foot is damaged.
 Pain in the back of your heel typically results from Achilles tendonitis that occurs when the Achilles tendon that runs from your heel up through the back of your ankle becomes inflamed or ruptured.